 2. Next, learn about Butler's Core Curriculum.
 These are the classes required of all Butler students no matter the major.
 For instance, all students at Butler take a First-Year Seminar (FYS) course.

 3. Lastly, explore elective courses and courses that connect to a potential second major or minor.
 The first year is a great time to explore new topics of interest.
-Review the 2013 Freshman Course Recommendation Guide that has been specifically prepared for New Student Regisration.
+Review the Fall 2014 First-Year Course Recommendations booklet that has been specifically prepared for New Student Registration.
 It highlights courses most appropriate for first-year student enrollment, including course descriptions of Core Curriculum classes.
-As classes are added or updated, revisions and additions to the course catalog will likely occur.
-You will be notified of any changes to the course listings.
+As classes are added or updated, revisions and additions to the course options will likely occur.
 Please confer with the advisor you meet with during New Student Registration to review the most up-to-date course offerings.

 How many classes should I take my first semester? ~ Show